4lejandrito/creepyface/README.md

 })
 ```

+The following point providers are available out of the box:

+- `pointer` for both mouse and touch events.
+This is the default.
+- `mouse` just for mouse events.
+- `finger` just for touch events.

 ## Developing

 - `npm start` will spin up a local server with the sample page watching your file changes.